Dulce Beat

-Dulce Beat (Sweet Beat) is the second album from the Mexican electropop band Belanova.

-The album was recorded between 2004 and 2005 in Buenos Aires, Argentina and Guadalajara, Jalisco, Mexico.
-It was officially released in Mexico on June 21, 2005, following the single "Me Pregunto".
-The album was produced by Cachorro López and was written by the band's singer, Denisse Guerrero.
-Dulce Beat was a commercial and critical success, reaching number-one and ensuring double platinum in Mexico.
-It has become Belanova's most successful album.
-In 2006, the album was released in several other countries across the world, including Chile, Spain, Argentina, and the United States.
-In Argentina, the band performed at radio shows and concerts where they presented the single "Me Pregunto".
-In Chile they performed at The Roxy, presenting all the tracks on the album.
-Belanova and Mach & Daddy played a concert in Los Angeles in front of 50,000 people to promote their projects; in this show, Belanova performed a cover of the song "Boys Don't Cry" by the band The Cure.
+Dulce Beat (Spanish for: Sweet Beat) is the second studio album by Mexican electropop band Belanova, released in Mexico on June 21, 2005.
+Recorded between 2004 and 2005 in Buenos Aires, Argentina and Guadalajara, Jalisco, Mexico; the album was produced by Cachorro López and was written by the band's lead singer, Denisse Guerrero.

+It was promoted through radio shows and concerts in Argentina, Chile and the United States, where the band, along with Mach & Daddy, played a joint concert in Los Angeles in front of 50,000 people.
+Becoming Belanova's most successful album, Dulce Beat was a commercial and critical success, reaching number-one and ensuring double platinum in Mexico.
+In 2006, the album was reissued as Dulce Beat 2.0 in several other countries across the world, including Chile, Spain, Argentina, and the United States.

+Singles from the album became massive hits, with "Me Pregunto" and "Por Ti" becoming the band's second and third number-one singles in Mexico consecutively.
+Further singles, "Rosa Pastel" and "Niño" became top five hits, the latter spending almost fifty weeks inside the chart and becoming a viral hit on TikTok in 2023.

 On August 12, 2006, E!
-Latin America, aired a TV Special of Belanova, with interviews and making of the album.
-Singles from the album became massive hits, both of them ("Me Pregunto" and "Por Ti") became the band's second and third number-one singles in Mexico consecutively, further singles, "Rosa Pastel" and "Niño" became top five hits, the latter spending almost fifty weeks inside the chart.
+Latin America, aired a TV special of Belanova, with interviews and making of the album.